-Data analytics bootcamps often include training with data visualization as well, showing you how to use tools like Tableau, PowerBI, Bokeh, Plotly, or Infogram to turn data-based insights into easy-to-use dashboards and beautiful interactive maps, growth charts, dual axis or stacked area plots, sparklines, bubble plots, and much more – a powerful addition to a Business Analyst’s tools of persuasion.
+Data analytics courses and bootcamps often include training with data visualization as well, showing you how to use tools like Tableau, PowerBI, Bokeh, Plotly, or Infogram to turn data-based insights into easy-to-use dashboards and beautiful interactive maps, growth charts, dual-axis or stacked area plots, sparklines, bubble plots, and much more – a powerful addition to a Business Analyst’s tools of persuasion.

 With a strong background in data and a firm grasp of business concepts, the next logical step for many Business Analysts is to master Python.

 A Python course will leave you with essential Python concepts like object-oriented programming, basic syntax, semantics, data types, arithmetic operators, and a few of the most common Python Frameworks – skills a Business Analyst can use to connect and manage databases, describe and categorize data, and perform complex mathematical operations on large data sets, all of which can be incredibly useful when performing business analysis.